 Viewing & Retouching

 After we finish shooting, I will upload your images to a secure web album for viewing.
-You can share this album with friends, family, agents, etc., to help choose the images you would like to have retouched for printing.
+You can share this album with friends, family, agents, etc., to help choose the images you would like to have retouched.
 I include 1 retouched image with each look, and shoot with retouching in mind.
 I retouch every selected photo myself, and make sure that they don't look too "retouched."
 I keep skin tones and texture natural-looking, while minimizing blemishes, under-eye circles, stray hairs, or other unwanted elements.
+The goal is to accurately reflect what you look like on your best day.
 I also correct contrast and color tones for optimal impact.
-If you have any particular retouching requests or requirements, let me know and I can do my best to accommodate.
+If you have any particular retouching requests or requirements, let me know and I will do my best to accommodate.
 Retouching generally takes 2-3 days, at which point I will deliver two versions of each selected image, one full resolution, uncompressed version for printing, and another smaller file, optimized for online uploads and email attachments.

 I shoot all of my headshots in the studio, primarily so that I can offer consistent, flexible lighting, privacy, and comfort.
 I began my career shooting outdoors with natural light, but found that I would often run into weather issues, making it more difficult to deliver the best possible results.
 Wind can ruin your hair, heat can lead to sweaty, shiny skin, and cold can make the whole shoot really unpleasant.
 In the studio, everything is under control, I can mimic natural light, but also have the flexibility to create more dramatic styles, all with full control of the thermostat.